-There’s no credit score per se required to buy a car, but your score can have a big influence on lending decisions.
-In general, the lower your credit score, the less financing options you may have — which could also mean that you could end up paying more for the life of your loan.
+There’s not a specific credit score required to buy a car, but your score can have a big influence on lending decisions.
+In general, the lower your credit score, the fewer financing options you may have.
+That could also mean that you may end up paying more for the car over the life of your loan.

 The credit scoring tier your credit score falls within has a lot to do with getting a car loan.
 Find out how your score can affect both your ability to get a loan and the interest rate you may receive.

 In the first quarter of 2019, the average credit score for a new car loan was 716.
 For a used car loan, the average score was 657.

 If your credit score happens to be below the average credit score of average car buyers, however, it’s still possible to get financed for a car loan.

 For example, borrowers with credit scores from 601 to 660 qualified for around 18% of car loans in the first quarter of 2019, whereas borrowers with credit scores ranging from 501 to 600 qualified for approximately 15% of car loans during that same time period.
 Borrowers that had scores of 500 or less qualified for 3.6% of the market.

 2. Lower credit scores can equal higher interest rates

 One way lenders gauge their risk of lending money is to look at credit scores.
 In general, someone with a lower credit score is considered a higher risk than someone with a higher score.
 Lenders may offer people with lower credit scores higher financing rates to help offset their risk.

 For example, in the first quarter of 2019:

 - A person with a credit score of 781 or higher — which is the highest credit scoring tier — qualified for an average new car loan interest rate of 4.2% and an average used car rate of 4.8%.